CI/CD Integration

 SARIF output for GitHub Advanced Security

-Once available, SARIF output can be uploaded to GitHub Advanced Security to surface findings in the Security tab and annotate pull requests:
+Upload SARIF results to surface findings in the GitHub Security tab and annotate pull requests:

 - name: Vekt supply chain scan